Derek P. Linde Named President of GES as Part of Expanded Role - La Ragione

 Derek P. Linde Named President of GES as Part of Expanded Role

-LAS VEGAS, June 3, 2024 /PRNewswire/ — Global Experience Specialists (GES), a global experiential marketing and logistics partner for the exhibition and live events industry, has announced the promotion of Derek P. Linde to GES President, in addition to his existing role as Viad’s Chief Operating Officer, effective June 3, 2024.
+LAS VEGAS, June 3, 2024 /PRNewswire/ — As part of the GES Collective, global brand experience agency Spiro™ has announced the promotion of Derek P. Linde to GES President, in addition to his existing role as Viad’s Chief Operating Officer, effective June 3, 2024.

 Steve Moster, president and chief executive officer of Viad, said, “Derek is a trusted thought leader who has demonstrated his ability to advance our strategic goals through a collaborative approach.
 Over the past few years, he has been instrumental in shaping and supporting important transformative actions across GES that delivered enhanced revenue growth, profitability, and cash flow, including the launch of our Spiro experiential marketing agency and various margin initiatives within GES Exhibitions.
 Under Derek’s leadership, the GES team will continue to build on the momentum of our successful strategies by capitalizing on GES’s global strength and growth opportunities.”